moonglum/graphshaper/README.md

     graphshaper 50

-You can also use the `Graphshaper::UndirectedGraph` class in your Rubycode.
-To find examples on how to do that please refer to the specs.
+You can also use the library in your Ruby Code.
+You can find the documentation [here](http://rubydoc.info/github/moonglum/graphshaper).

 ## Contributing